bkielbasa/developer20/content/post/wrapping-commands-with-go/index.md

 	}
 ```

 In the listing below we attempt to read the public key.
-We need it to upload it to the EC2 instance.
-This public key will be used to authenticate us so the EC2 instance has to know it before we'll attempt to connect to it.
-Basically, AWS will put our public key to `~/.ssh/authorized_keys` file.
-For more details how the ssh authorisation works you can [visit this description](https://www.ssh.com/academy/ssh/public-key-authentication).
+We need it to upload to the EC2 instance.
+This public key will be used to authenticate us.
+It means the EC2 instance has to know it before we'll attempt to connect to it.
+AWS will put our public key to `~/.ssh/authorized_keys` file.
+We have only 60 seconds to connect to the instance.
+For more details on how the SSH authorization works, you can [visit this description](https://www.ssh.com/academy/ssh/public-key-authentication).

 We have almost everything we need to connect to the EC2 instance.
-The only thing's missing is the AWS region.
-We have the requirement that we be ass `ssh` command compatible as possible we cannot just add another parameter to our command.
+The only thing missing is the AWS region.
+We have the requirement that we are ass `ssh` command compatible as possible we cannot just add another parameter to our command.
 Instead, we'll iterate over all regions and try to connect to every single instance.
 I know it's not the most optimal way.
 If you have any idea how I can improve it - let me know in the comments section below.

 ```go
 func setupEC2Instance(ctx context.Context, instance *instanceInfo, publicKey, region string) (bool, error) {